tongtunggiang/tongtunggiang.github.io/portfolio.md

 ## An Object Pool solution for Unity 3D

-- A common optimization practice.
+- A common optimisation practice.
 - Data-driven workflow friendly allowing quick setup.
 - Should be applicable on most Unity versions.